 At this level, countries are still growing their national programmes and developing resources needed for sustained activities.
 The goal of this category is to become a well-developed programme over time.

 - At this level, countries acknowledge their interest in establishing an Antarctic research programme.
 It is not expected that a large community of national Antarctic researchers exist for all areas of science.
 The goal for associate members is to move up to Initial-Stage Programmes in 5-6 years.

 The contribution levels are decided by the voting members at the Delegates’ Meeting, following the recommendation of the Executive Committee.
 A proposal to increase contribution levels is announced to National Committees at least six months ahead of the Delegates’ Meeting where it will be considered.
 An increase approved at the Delegates’ Meeting will be implemented in the January of the following year.

-The SCAR Secretariat produces a monthly Newsletter featuring one or more member countries each month, as well as new research results, updates on SCAR activities, and helpful education resources.
-This is an opportunity for members to highlight their national programme.
+The SCAR Secretariat produces a monthly Newsletter with updates on SCAR activities, community news, events and opportunities.
+We would welcome articles from individual member countries, giving a background to their national programme and highlighting its work.
+This is an opportunity for members to highlight their national research activities and add detail to their entry in the SCAR Members list.
 Members who would like to be featured are encouraged to send details to the Secretariat, giving a general history and an overview of national activities.
 Members are also encouraged to submit news items of interest to the wider Antarctic community.

 Applying for SCAR Membership

 Applications for membership are submitted to the Secretariat and should be made after consultation with the Secretariat.
 Generally, new countries join as associate members and then, after a few years of building their programme, are expected to move to full membership, ideally progressing from developing programmes to developed programmes.